M-Gjerde/DifferentiablePointRendering/README.md

 The project is tested to build on a clean Ubuntu 24.04 setup with LLVM/Clang 20 and AdaptiveCpp.

 ### Requirements

-- Ubuntu 24.04
+- A fresh Ubuntu 24.04 install
-- LLVM / Clang 20
-- AdaptiveCpp
-- CMake
-- Ninja
-- OpenEXR
-- OpenMP

 ### 1. Install base system dependencies